brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 ### Abstraction that makes sense

 This principle is partially based on the [Sandbox principle](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture) of [Nicholas Zakas](https://twitter.com/slicknet), which is already a few years old.
+For Nicholas Zakas, the sandbox acts like a dispatcher between different modules where a module is like a smart component.
 In that architecture, there was no unidirectional dataflow though.
 For me a sandbox is a way to **decouple the presentation layer from the application logic**, but that's not its only responsibility.

 But let's start from the beginning...